First made famous by Holiday in 1939, "Strange Fruit" protested the mass lynchings of Black people across the American South.

 Today, the song is regarded as a masterpiece.
 Its evocative and gut-wrenching details — like the scent of magnolias mixed with burning flesh — tap into a horrific chapter of American history.
-However, it took decades for the song to become the iconic protest anthem it’s known as today.
+However, it took decades for the song to achieve the legendary status it holds today.
+The is the true history behind the meaning of Billie Holiday’s “Strange Fruit.”

-For a song that embodies Black pain, it certainly came from a strange source: a Jewish schoolteacher named Abel Meeropol.
+For a song that embodies Black pain, “Strange Fruit” comes from an unexpected source: a Jewish schoolteacher named Abel Meeropol.

 In 1937, Meeropol was working as an English teacher at Dewitt Clinton High School in the Bronx.
 He was horrified by the history of lynching, which had long terrorized Black Americans.
 Between 1880 and 1930, more than 2,400 Black people were killed by lynch mobs in the South.